Wu Yi Tea Classification, Benefits, Taste & Caffeine

 You sometimes here the taste of oolong tea is between that of black tea and green tea.
 The truth is, it's very hard to describe the range of flavours of Wu Yi teas.
 Due to the high range of oxidation and roast levels, there's also a wide range of flavours that can include floral notes, fruity notes, notes of spice and medicine.

 Whether this is true or not, the logic behind this is that wu yi source tea has a fermentation level between that of non-fermented green and fully fermented black tea.
 When it comes to the intensity and thickness of the tea the fermentation level definitely matters, but one also has to take into account that the earthy mineral flavor plus the floral aroma makes this tea unique.
 You should definitely taste it yourself to grasp the amazing taste.

 The complicated growing and harvesting processes to produce authentic Wu Yi tea is definitely time consuming.
 That is the reason this type of tea is more expensive than others.
-Any manufacturers that skip any of these crucial steps aren't producing authentic wu-yi tea.
+Any manufacturers that skip any of these crucial steps or take shortcuts aren't producing authentic wu-yi tea.